JackEdTaylor/Face-AOIs/README.md

 # Get Face-AOIs

 Analyses a video to get coordinates and timestamps of a given number of faces.
-Then allows you to combine this information with raw Tobii eye-tracker output (can be adapted to work for eye-trackers).
+Then allows you to combine this information with raw Tobii eye-tracker output (can be adapted to work for other eye-trackers).

 First, run the video file through 'analyse_vid_faces.py', such as with: